 - A testing menu will appear on the screen

 - Click phone/device information

 - Select GSM Auto (PRL) from the drop-down list

 This solution will reset your radio broadcast signal settings.
 Check to see if the problem has been fixed by making a phone call.

-Solution 4: Remove SIM Card and Put it Back
+Solution 4: Remove the SIM Card and Put it Back

-This error message could usually come because of the improper positioning of your sim card on the phone.
-Doing proper adjustments can solve such a network issue.
+This error message could usually come because of the improper positioning of your SIM card on the phone.
+Making proper adjustments can solve such a network issue.

-- Power Off your Android device and remove both battery and the SIM card.
+- Power Off your Android device and remove both the battery and the SIM card.

 - Wait for 5 minutes and insert the battery and the SIM card.